zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 2. Select the **Update Profile** button to update the session details.

-    This will open a panel with fields containing the details that are used to create the connection.
+    This opens a panel with fields containing the details that are used to create the connection.
 You can modify all fields apart from the **Profile Name**.

 3. Once the details are updated, click the **Update Profile** button to apply the changes to the profile.